GT-McDowell-Lab/PyCAC/docs/chapter5/box_dir.md

 ### Related commands

 As opposed to the [grain\_mat](grain\_mat.md) command whose orientations are for the lattice, the orientations in this command are with respect to the simulation cell.
-One may use the [convert](convert.md) command to convert the lattice-based orientation to the simulation cell-based orientation.
+One may use the [convert](convert.md) command to convert the crystallographic orientation to the simulation cell-based orientation.

-This command becomes irrelevant when [`boolean_restart`](restart.md) = _t_.
+This command becomes irrelevant when [`boolean_restart`](restart.md) = _t_, in which case there is no need for the subdomain information.

 ### Related files